-“Alien: Covenant” Opens To Mostly Positive Reviews: Here’s What The Critics Have Said [No Spoilers]
+‘Alien: Covenant’ Opens To Mostly Positive Reviews: Here’s What The Critics Have Said [No Spoilers]

 Let’s take a look at what some of the critics have said so far.

-So far the reviews have been mostly positive, scoring an aggregate of 77 percent on the Rotten Tomatoes Tomatometer based on thirteen reviews and counting.
+So far the reviews have been mostly positive, scoring an aggregate of 77 percent on the Rotten Tomatoes Tomatometer based on 13 reviews and counting.
 A whopping 97 percent of Google users have liked the film so far.

-“[“Alien: Covenant”] leaves the mythos feeling riper and more vitalised than ever.”
+“[Alien: Covenant] leaves the mythos feeling riper and more vitalised than ever.”

 Collin contends that the film certainly has it’s “Alien-like moments” that do justice to the franchise’s famous “fears of penetration, pregnancy and childbirth,” and believes that this installment creates alien-birth sequences that “rival John Hurt’s classic cafeteria-table writhe-and-pop, as well as a new-but-related and sickeningly effective strand of horror that plays on the sanctity of human fetuses.”